itsmemada/nexus-remote-hub/src/content/blog/remote-work-tips.md

 - Trello or Asana for project management
 - Zoom for video calls
 - TimeDoctor for time tracking

+For more on keeping your team connected, see <a href="/blog/remote-team-communication" class="inline-link">Remote Team Communication: Best Practices</a>.

 ### 5. Take Regular Breaks
 Follow the Pomodoro Technique: 25 minutes of focused work followed by a 5-minute break.